raspberrypilearning/kabaddi/en/step_6.md

 --- task ---

-On the **Stage**, add this `broadcast`{:class='block3events'} to your start script, to make sure our Kabaddi timer starts counting when the game starts:
+On the **Stage**, add this `broadcast`{:class='block3events'} to your start script, to make sure the Kabaddi timer starts counting when the game starts:

 ![Stage with a centred vertical green line.](images/stage.png)